planetxpress/discord-konnfer-ksk/README.md

-# Classic WoW KSK Discord Bot
+# KSK Classic Discord Bot
 For Classic WoW guilds using the Konfer Suicide Kings loot system, this bot can post exported JSON results from the KSK addon to Discord.

-The intent of this bot is to allow easy viewing of KSK positions for guild members, which would also reduce the overhead and complexity for raid leaders/loot masters of needing to keep the addon in sync whenever guild members want to see their KSK positions.
+The intent of this bot is to allow easy viewing of KSK positions for guild members, which should also reduce the overhead and complexity for raid leaders/loot masters of needing to keep the addon in sync whenever guild members want to see their KSK positions.

 ## Installation
 [Click here](https://discord.com/api/oauth2/authorize?client_id=807655262961532938&permissions=26624&scope=bot) to add to your Discord server.

 ## Usage

-Mention the bot user `@KSK` in a channel the bot has access to followed by one of the available commands.
+Mention the bot user `@KSK` in a channel it has access to followed by one of the available commands.

 Command List:
 ```